sanchda/sanchda.github.io/_posts/2025-04-06-appending_a_bit_in_pieces.md

 #### The chase is better than the cache
 When I built this system in the past, I used a combination of semaphores and pthreads primitives.
-People forget, but pthreads objects can be shared across process boundaries.
+People forget, but pthreads objects can be shared across process boundaries (super useful!).
 For this cut, I wanted to forego the use of these and stick to coordination over shared memory.
 I think this means we should sketch the dynamics here at a very high level, at least.

 Wires don't scale with Moore's law, and so memory IO has not kept pace with arithmetic over the last 30-40 years.
-In order to deal with this, contemporary platforms implement hardware caches in order to keep pools of memory closer to the _thinking_ part of the machine.
+In order to deal with this, contemporary platforms implement hardware caches for keeping pools of memory closer to the _thinking_ part of the machine.

 I don't want to get too deep into the weeds, so let's assume we're on an architecture where our shared memory page is PIPT--physically indexed, physically tagged.
 This means that any access by any process requires no aliasing and the kernel requires no explicit flush operations.